Contact the Director of LCDI/Assistant Professor Jonathan Rajewski

 Employers are looking for people with highly developed skillsets in the field of digital forensics.
 Our students master content that they would otherwise get in a graduate program.
 Our specific specialized courses are small, and highly technical and pragmatic, allowing our graduates to gain hands-on experience and knowledge into the most cutting-edge digital forensics technologies.

 Champlain has many existing relationships with companies throughout Burlington and Vermont, giving you access to jobs and internships in the area.
 We also have a wide network of successful graduates.
-Based on our knowledge rate of the Class of 2013, 92% of students were employed within a year of graduating.
-Of that 92%, 82% were employed in a position relevant to their career goals.
+Based on our knowledge rate of the Class of 2015, 100% of students were employed within six months of graduating, all 100% in a position relevant to their career goals.

 In addition to the extensive career-focused programs and support offered College-wide, each of Champlain's career-focused majors features specific learning opportunities and programs that help our students create highly marketable resumes.
 Highlights include: